 Evaluating the occurrence and magnitude of trends over time requires a commitment to long-term monitoring (multiple years), and consistent data collection through networks of sites that represent the target population(s) of interest.
 Substantial research has been conducted on trend detection — discussion of form of trend, best tools to detect trend — (see Esterby 1993).
 Yet there has been little discussion in the ecological literature of what constitutes a ‘‘policy-relevant’’ trend and how well we can measure or detect it (Urquhart, Paulsen and Larsen 1998).

-Current Monitoring Activity
+Monitoring Activity

 Monitoring under the program primarily has been conducted to evaluate work across all subject areas, but at the project scale.
 This approach has generated information from monitoring individual or opportunistic protection and restoration efforts and the effects of isolated or tactical actions and activities.
 To advance, the limited resources available for monitoring must be focused on a more programmatic approach that is designed to identify the need for and detect the sum total effect of actions at the population, subbasin, and/or province scale.
 This can support future analyses of more strategic actions and plans and allow decisions to be made at a higher scale that is population- and ecosystem-based.
 Finally, performance metrics and high-level indicators can support a programmatic approach to evaluation that can be reported to Congress, the Council and to state, federal, and tribal resource managers (see Figure 2.)